VoxaAI/voxa/docs/views-and-variables.rst

 Directives
 -----------

 Now you can include directives in your views file.
-Hint directive can be easily specify with the field hint in the views file.
+Hint directive can be easily specify with a simple object containing a hint key.

 .. code-block:: javascript